 Lockers for music student use are located on the first and second floor and basement of Watchorn Hall and first floor of Fine Arts.
 Lockers are assigned on a need basis with music majors having priority.
 Space permitting, you will keep the assigned locker as long as you are enrolled.
 There is no charge for their use.
-To request a locker, please email your request to chapel_music@redlands.edu.
+To request a locker, please email your request to chapel\music@redlands.edu.
 In the body of your email include: ID number, grade level, graduation year, cell phone number and instrument.
-Michael will issue you a locker and combination via email.
+You will be issued your locker and combination via email.
 Personal locks may not be used on lockers.